 With this understanding of the ancient Greek, we can easily reconcile these two passages.
 Judas committed suicide by hanging himself (cf. Matthew 27:5).
 Afterward, his body was not removed for some time, and in such a state his visceral organs began to swell.
 So, eventually, his abdomen burst (cf. Acts 1:18).
 This description also fits what we know about Roman practice during Judas’ lifetime.
 It was common for condemned criminals to be left on a stake, or left hanging, as a gruesome warning to others.

 The Bible is indeed inerrant and trustworthy in all points.
-All Scripture is theopneustos, or "God-breathed"—given by His divine and direct inspiration (cf. 2 Timothy 3:16).
+All of the Holy Scriptures are theopneustos, or "God-breathed"—given by His divine and direct inspiration (cf. 2 Timothy 3:16).
 There are no contradictions; there are only areas where our understanding may need further enhancement.
 For more about the inspiration and trustworthiness of the Bible, please request or read online our powerful booklet, The Bible: Fact or Fiction?
+And, don't forget to watch the compelling Tomorrow's World telecast of the same name, right here.